What is an Executor?

 The executor of an estate has certain responsibilities that are determined by state law and others that are determined by the terms and instructions of the decedent’s will.

 After the death of the person making the will, the executor must first locate and read the will.
 The original will is normally required to be submitted to the probate court in the county where the deceased person lived at the time of death.
 It is normal for an executor to get assistance from a qualified probate attorney at the beginning of the process to be sure that the will is properly filed with the proper court.

 The executor is responsible for notifying the persons named in the will as beneficiaries of the estate of the passing of the decedent and providing a copy of the will to beneficiaries.
-If there are any persons who are not named as beneficiaries of the will but who would normally be heirs of the decedent if the will did not exist, they should be provided notice that an estate has been opened and the court where the probate is proceeding.
+If there are any persons who are not named as beneficiaries of the will but who would normally be heirs of the decedent if the will did not exist, they should be provided notice that an estate has been opened and the name or court where the probate is proceeding.

 The executor uses the papers provided by the probate court to open a proper bank account for the estate to handle any incoming cash and to hold certain cash assets while the estate is pending.
 This account is also typically used to pay the ongoing expenses of the estate, such as utilities, mortgages, property insurance, and the like until the estate is settled.

 Determining and Reporting the Inventory of the Estate

 The executor determines what the decedent's assets were at the time of death as well as any pending claims.
 The executor also determines all debts legally owed by the estate and possible legal liabilities the estate may owe.
 This information is normally compiled in an inventory that is filed with the court.